MattCorrigan/Python-REST-API/README.md

 # Python REST API
 A simple rest api module built in python.
-My goal was to create this in under 4 hours, I did it in under 3.
+My goal was to create this in under 4 hours, I did it in under 3 (the docs took another 1.5-2 hours).
 This module allows you to create a server object, add event handlers, and access requests and responses painlessly.

 # Example
 As an example, this program serves an index.html file, and a 404.html file if the requested file is not available.